ingig/code-narrator/docs/src/documentation/DocumentationGenerator.ts.md

 # DocumentationGenerator.ts

-This is a TypeScript code file that contains the `DocumentationGenerator` class.
-This class is responsible for generating documentation files based on the documents stored in the `DocumentationCache`.
-It also supports generating a sitemap for the documentation.
+This is a TypeScript code file that defines the `DocumentationGenerator` class.
+The class is responsible for generating documentation files based on the content of the `DocumentationCache`.
+It also supports the use of generator plugins to further process the documentation.

 ## Usage

-To use the `DocumentationGenerator` class, you need to import it and create a new instance.
+To use the `DocumentationGenerator` class, you need to import it and create an instance of the class.
 Then, call the `make()` method to generate the documentation files.

 ```typescript
 import DocumentationGenerator from "./DocumentationGenerator";